by William Shakespeare

 Meanwhile, Olivia’s kinsman, Sir Toby Belch, along with his friends, make fun of Olivia’s steward, Malvolio, by playing a sinister joke on him.
 Unbeknownst to Viola, her brother Sebastian has been rescued, and Olivia mistakes Sebastian for Cesario (Viola’s disguise!).
 By play’s end, Malvolio vows revenge on Sir Toby and his gang, while the mistaken identities are revealed, and 2 couples head towards marriage.

 CAST: FLEXIBLE – “gender blind” casting will be employed when possible. minimum of 4 women, 7 men

 Those Interested in Working Backstage

-Those interested in working backstage (stage managers, props crew, sound research, costumes, dresser, running crew) are asked to attend one night of crew interviews at 6:00pm, fill out a crew application, and indicate area of interest backstage.
-The production team will take a few moments to meet with you to discuss your area of interest.
+Those interested in working backstage (stage managers, props crew, sound research, costumes, dresser, running crew) are asked to attend one night of these auditions, fill out an audition form, and indicate the area of interest backstage.
+The production team will take a few minutes to meet with you to discuss your area of interest.

-Please fill out an audition form when you arrive prior to 7:00pm.
+Please fill out an audition form when you arrive prior to the auditions start time.
 Auditions will consist of “cold readings” from the script.
 Be prepared to make some bold choices, take some risks, and have fun!
-Prepared monologues and resumes are appreciated, but are NOT required.
+Prepared monologues and headshots/resumes are appreciated, but are NOT required.